 The climate of Nepal can be simply divided into the monsoon season and the dry season.
 The monsoon season is from June to September.
 Heavy rainfall will cause a lot of inconvenience for your traveling.
 The rest of the time can be called the dry season, which is good to visit Nepal.
 In addition, the climate of Nepal can be divided into three regions.
 The northern alpine region has a cold climate; the central valley region has a temperate climate; and the southern plain region has a subtropical climate, which is hot throughout the year, with a maximum temperature of more than 40 degrees Celsius.
 Therefore, before going to Nepal, great preparations should be based on the specific areas of visit.
 Below we have listed the average monthly temperature of the four most popular tourist destinations of Nepal - Kathmandu, Chitwan National Park, Namche Bazaar, and Pokhara.

 |Months||Kathmandu||Chitwan National park||Namche Bazaar||Pokhara|

 |April||20°C||27.1°C||6.7 °C||23 °C|

 Seasons in Nepal

 Nepal has unusual geography!
 Mt.
-Everest (8848m), the highest point in Nepal and on earth, situated in the north of Nepal.
+Everest (8848m), the highest point in Nepal and on earth, is situated in the north of Nepal.
 While Terai Plaine is the lowest point at 70 meters above sea level.
 For such a huge altitude drop, nowhere else on earth could you find it.
-Because of its unique topography, you will find in Nepal five climatic zones, namely: tropical and subtropical zone, temperate zone, cold zone, subarctic zone, and the artic zone.
+Because of its unique topography, you will find in Nepal six climatic zones, namely: tropical, subtropical, temperate, subalpine, alpine, and tundra/nival/trans-Himalayan.
 So, before making your tour of Nepal, you should figure out the zones that you are going to visit.